203-Systems/Matrix-OS-User-Manual/Source/English/main.md

 \pagebreak
 ## Note APP
-Note APP is used for as a midi note interface.
+Note APP is used as a midi note interface.
 It can be used to play midi notes with different layout, scale, and modes.

 After configuration, click the function key to enter the notepad, click again to return to the configuration menu.